Free Market Capitalism is Immoral

 Smith was a product of the European Enlightenment that gave birth to the Industrial Revolution, and his thinking was very much in line with that late historical development.
 A key to Smith’s definition of capitalism is a division of labor, wherein individuals specialize, like parts of a machine, at carrying out certain jobs according to their unique talents.
 Specialization—devoting most of one’s time to a specific task—allows one to create something that is more refined, and hence of greater value, than is possible if one’s time is spent doing many different things.
 An economic system composed of specialists with different but complementary talents can be much more efficient and effective at completing a specific project than one that is composed of generalists that all do similar things—and hence more competitive in the marketplace.
 And so the specific project of creating and accumulating wealth—a form of power—is greatly facilitated by a division of labor.

 Note however that the more specialized one becomes, the less aware one need be.
 This is true not only for humans, but for all animals.
 Focusing on a specific task both promotes and is facilitated by ignorance of what is happening outside of one’s limited sphere of influence.
-So capitalism fosters ignorance of what is happening in the world at large.
+So by selectively favoring specialization, capitalism fosters ignorance of what is happening in the world at large.

 The division of labor also fosters the stratification of society into economic classes.
 In a mature capitalistic system those who own and thus control the capital are usually not those who do the work to create it.
 The latter—the laborers—generally do not have time or energy, much less the necessary capital, to successfully compete in speculative investment, because they must spend so much time working just to make ends meet.
 This is because in capitalism value derives entirely from the marketplace, which ascribes no value to labor.